Online: All instruction and interaction are online with no mandatory synchronous nor in-person meetings.

 |---|

-| | Nine Week B M-F Session (3/23/2026 - 5/22/2026) | | 33405 | | | | ONLINE | 3 | | Open | Rosenfeld, K | Lecture | 54 | Course Materials | Online Course Combined
+| | Six Week B6 M-Th Session (7/6/2026 - 8/13/2026) | | 31574 | | | | ONLINE | 30 | | Open | Rosenfeld, K | Lecture | 54 | Course Materials | Online Course Combined

 | | | Note: Instructor will email course information.
 To prevent being dropped from the course, students must access (More) Note: Instructor will email course information.
 To prevent being dropped from the course, students must access the course in Canvas on the first day of the semester.
-This section of EDEL 100 is a fully online class with no scheduled class meetings.
+Targeted for Future Teachers but open to all students.
+This section of PHIL 215 is a fully online class with no scheduled class meetings.
 All coursework is completed on Canvas using an internet-enabled device.
 Required hardware & software includes a computer or laptop, secure internet access, and Microsoft Office software or Google Docs Editors Suite.
 The online orientation will be provided asynchronously in Canvas during the first week.
 (Less)

 |